-A list of lesser known parks on the Eastside that would be great for a hike anytime and especially in the time of coronavirus and social distancing.
+A list of lesser known parks on Seattle’s Eastside that are great outings in the time of coronavirus and social distancing.

 Carillon Woods, at 5429 106th Ave NE is a lovely wooded park with nice play equipment and plenty of trails through the woods.
 It’s tucked away in a neighborhood about a quarter mile east of Carillon Point, and just west of Northwest College.
 The sign shown above is in the midst of the butterfly garden […]